kczekus/DataScienceEcosystem/README.md

 ### DataScienceEcosystem
-This is a Final Assignment entitled: Create and Share Your Jupyter Notebook
+This is for the Final Assignment entitled: Create and Share Your Jupyter Notebook